gachiemchiep/source_code/yolov4/README.md

 ### Prepare

-We need to compile OpenCV using the following command
+We need to compile OpenCV using the following command.
+If you're using a newer card, please add your architecture to the *CUDA_ARCH_BIN* parameters.
+See [Matching SM architectures (CUDA arch and CUDA gencode) for various NVIDIA cards](http://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) for a list

 ```bash
 # Download the lastest version of opencv and opencv_contrib and put at following location